 “Because…” My mouth hung open.
 I shook my head, but no answer came loose.

 “Dr. Vortex has no problem attacking strangers,” she said.
 “He knows who you are.
-What’s to stop him from coming after your parents next?
+What’s to stop him from coming after your parents?
 Or-”

 Tanya caught herself.
 Her veneer of strength waned, but only for a moment.
-I squeezed her hand tight.
-Even if she didn’t know how to be helpless I was there, ready to return the favour she’d paid a thousand times over.
+I squeezed her hand.
+She didn’t know how to be helpless, but I was there.
+It was the same favor she’d paid a thousand times.

 “We’re going to get through this,” I said, “but no cops.
 This is something I need to handle without dragging anybody else into it.”